Harsh528123/PersonalWebsite/README.md

 # PersonalWebsite
-This is my personal website and I created it using React + CSS styling and formatting.
-Here is a link to my website: https://harshkothari.ca/ .
-Currently making it more mobile friendly.
+This is my personal website and I created it using React.
+Here is a link to my website: https://harshkothari.ca/.